 When this simulation happens, we can consider an assignment and the student’s response as having two distinct purposes.
 The first is obvious; the second is often hidden.

-Purpose 2: Demonstrate proficiency in the course outcomes.
+Purpose 2: Hidden Purpose.
 When simulating expertise, instructors and students should also take into account the actual context of the writing assignment prompt: it’s given to the student as part of a college writing course.
 The outcomes for that course shape the kinds of assignments an instructor chooses, as well as how they’re assessed.
 The contextually-informed purpose is therefore the writing competency the student is expected to demonstrate (develop a thesis, provide support, synthesize research, write with sources, etc.) for a particular instructor within a particular institution.

 The second, outcomes-based purpose doesn’t replace the ostensive purpose of the essay.
-Instead, it’s better to appreciate the fact that texts can have multiple purposes, especially in learning communities.
+Instead, it’s better to appreciate the fact that college writing assignments can have multiple purposes.
 The more attuned a student is to why they’re being tasked with certain assignments, the more their writing will matter, both for them and others.

 It also helps if instructors make it clear to students why they’re given certain tasks, particularly those that won’t appear in future courses.
 All writing simulations stretch a student to practice certain techniques that do transfer, but students rightly become frustrated when this contextual information is not obvious.